aaronschachter/emailer/README.md

 * Throttle incoming API requests

 * More descriptive network error messages returned for certain issues (e.g. passing an invalid API keys.  returns `Internal Server Error`)

+* Use a library like [Nock](https://github.com/node-nock/nock) to mock Mailgun and Mandrill responses, and test coverage for the Mandrill and Mailgun `postMessage` functions.

 * When converting the incoming `body` HTML to plain text, if a tag like a `<p>` or `<li>` is found, insert a line break at the closing tag to help readability